Congreso Europeo sobre Multiculturalismo en Medicina y Ciencias de la Salud

 Paulina Jeż

-Subdepartment of Social Nursing, Pomeranian Medical University in Szczecin, Poland
+Subdepartment of Social Nursing, Department of Health Sciences, Pomeranian Medical University in Szczecin, Poland

-polishHow can multiculturalism be studied?
-An overview of research tools for assessing healthcare staff's attitudes towards patients from different cultural backgrounds
+polishHow should multiculturalism be studied?
+An overview of tools for assessing multiculturalism in the attitudes of healthcare staff

 Marcin Grajek